Show Window: The Queen's House

 Show Window: The Queen's House (Korean: 쇼윈도: 여왕의 집) is a South Korean television series starring Song Yoon-ah, Lee Sung-jae, Jeon So-min and Hwang Chan-sung.
-It aired from November 29, 2021, to January 18, 2022, on Channel A's Mondays and Tuesdays at 21:30 (KST) time slot for 16 episodes.
+It aired on Channel A from November 29, 2021 to January 18, 2022, every Monday and Tuesday at 21:30 (KST) for 16 episodes.

-The series was a commercial hit and became one of the highest rated Korean series on cable television history.
+The series was a commercial hit and became one of the highest-rated dramas in Korean cable television history.
 With an average nationwide viewership ratings of 10.335% for its final episode aired on January 18, 2022, it set a new record for the highest viewership ratings of any Channel A series.

 Synopsis

 It is about a woman who supports the adultery of another woman, without knowing that the affair is with her husband.